 Create a single source of truth for your project and workforce data – ensure that everyone has access to and is looking at the same information

-Set your remote manpower meeting guidelines – think of your guidelines as etiquette, they should include: saying hello, using your mute button when you aren’t speaking, giving others the chance to speak
+Set your remote workforce meeting guidelines – think of your guidelines as etiquette, they should include: saying hello, using your mute button when you aren’t speaking, giving others the chance to speak

-Learn more about how to run a remote construction manpower planning meeting.
+Learn more about how to run a remote construction workforce planning meeting.

-Here are the 4 cloud-based tools you’ll want to implement in order to increase efficiencies in your construction manpower planning meetings:
+Here are the 4 cloud-based tools you’ll want to implement in order to increase efficiencies in your construction workforce planning meetings:

-Video conferencing tools – some examples of conferencing tools you may want to look into include: Zoom, Google Hangouts, Slack, and Skype (learn more about video conferencing for construction manpower planning meetings)
+Video conferencing tools – some examples of conferencing tools you may want to look into include: Zoom, Google Hangouts, Slack, and Skype (learn more about video conferencing for construction workforce planning meetings)

 CRM – some CRM tools your organization might want to look further into include: Salesforce, Cosential, TopBuilders, Buildertrend, and JobNimbus